AguaClara/Textbook/Sedimentation/Sed_Theory_and_Future_Work.rst

 .. math:: CP_{fb} \propto \frac{C_{plant} + C_{recycle}\Pi_{recycle}}{\left(1+\Pi_{recycle}-\frac{\bar v_{hindered}}{\bar v_z}\right)\left( 1 + \Pi_{recycle} \right)}  \frac{H_{fb}\bar v_{hindered}} {\bar v_z}

 We estimate the hindered sedimentation velocity to be 1 mm/s since that is what occurs in a 1 mm/s upflow velocity floc blanket.
 Ideally we would have a hindered sedimentation velocity as a function of the concentration of flocs in the floc blanket.
-The concentration of recycled flocs is assumed to be approximately 20 g/L based on Casey Garland measurements of the solids concentration in the floc hopper sludge.
+The concentration of recycled flocs is assumed to be approximately 20 g/L based on Casey Garland's measurements of the solids concentration in the floc hopper sludge.

 .. code:: python